DataDog/documentation/content/en/security/notifications/rules.md

 ### Edit a notification rule

 To edit a notification rule, click the notification rule card.
-After you finish making your changes, click **Save and Activate**.
+After you finish making your changes, click **Save**.

 ### Clone a notification rule